 System suspend (A64)

-- the CPU cores and the entire CPU core cluster and power gates them
+- shuts down the CPU cores and the entire CPU core cluster and power gates it

 - turns off CPU clocks and CPU voltage regulators

 - sets DRAM to self-refresh, powers down memory controller